-FIFA 22 will introduce a new type of item into Ultimate Team that aims to give players the nostalgia of an Icon card but (hopefully) without the large price tag.
+FIFA 22 introduces a new type of item into Ultimate Team that aims to give players the nostalgia of an Icon card but (hopefully) without the large price tag.
 They are called FUT Heroes, and they feature iconic players from a number of leagues and nations from around the world.

-What are FIFA 22 FUT Heroes
+What are FIFA 22 Heroes

 In FIFA 22, Hero cards feature former pro players, just like Icon cards, but they will be slightly lower rated and there won’t be multiple versions of the same player.

 Related: Who are the best FIFA 22 strikers?